-Living organisms show variety а unique of different characters non-living The from matter. key characters of living organisms are, cellular organization, nutrition, respiration, metabolism, growth, response to stimuli, movement, reproduction, excretion, adaptation and homeostasis.
+Living organisms show variety unique different of characters non-living from matter.
+The key characters of living organisms are, cellular organization, nutrition, respiration, metabolism, growth, response to stimuli, movement, reproduction, excretion, adaptation and homeostasis.
 Numerous scientists and taxonomists have made tremendous contribution and documentation in the observation and study of even minute characters in living organisms.
 Their keen observations have led to the classification of living organisms and the study of their interrelationships.